GeneSJC/walkMVC/README.md

 Examples Summary
 ================================

-Here are two example /webapp projects that use the same database schema - a simple blog post (only 1 table)
+Here are example /webapp projects that use the same database schema - a simple blog post (only 1 table)